I’d been dreaming about visiting Cairo for years.

 And did it?
 Yep!

-Cairo is known as the City of a Thousand Minarets, and the streets are always loud and busy, full of movement and colors; just how I like them.
-Every corner has a mosque around it, and the sound of the call to prayer rings out loud and proud, five times a day, continually inviting you to stop and reflect.
+Cairo is known as the City of a Thousand Minarets and because of this, the streets are always loud and busy, full of movement and colors; just how I like them.
+Every corner has a mosque around it, and the call to prayer rings out loud and proud, five times a day, continually inviting you to stop and reflect.

 And the sights?
 I’m sure you can imagine how impressive they are.
-Getting to see the Pyramids of Giza for the first time was a breathtaking experience, and I was blown away by the majesty of the Nile River, too.
+Getting to see the Pyramids of Giza for the first time was the most breathtaking experience, and who wouldn’t be blown away by the majesty of sailing down the Nile at sunset?

-The culture is fascinating.
-I’ve done some of my best people-watching in Cairo.
-As you walk through the streets, you’ll see an array of street vendors around every corner, and you can’t walk more than a few feet without coming across the next cafe.
-Egyptians absolutely love tea, or chai, and they’ll sit and sip it from tiny Arabic tea cups, with mounds of sugar, for hours whilst playing backgammon.
+You guys know that I love to explore a city’s streets on my feet, and I found wandering the alleyways of Cairo to be fascinating.
+It’s true: I’ve done some of my best people-watching while in Cairo.
+As you meander through the city, you’ll run into a vast array of street vendors around every corner, and you’ll find you can’t venture more than a few feet without coming across the next cafe.
+I quickly learned that Egyptians absolutely love their tea, or shai, and they’ll sit and sip it from tiny Arabic tea cups, with mounds of sugar, for hours while playing backgammon.

-Food is super cheap, and if you’re eating from small, local restaurants you can easily get a meal for less than a dollar or two.
+Unsurprisingly, food is super cheap in Egypt, so if you’re eating from small, local restaurants you can easily get a meal for less than a dollar or two.
+Look for where the locals are eating to ensure you avoid food poisoning.

-It’s not recommended as a first travel destination, but if you’re brave enough to take it on, you’ll leave culturally enriched and in awe of this incredible city.
+I don’t recommend that you head to Cairo as your first ever city break, but if you’re brave enough to take it on, I guarantee you’ll leave culturally enriched and in awe of this incredible city.

 How Many Days Should You Spend in Cairo?